 The below list of questions and answers will be updated when new information is released from the UK government and UK universities.

 Students that have been issued a visa and decide not to travel, must inform the institution they are due to attend so their visa status can be updated.
 Should students wish to defer their studies, they would need to apply for a new visa as their current visa would not cover the full period of study for the next course.

-All UK universities are currently making plans that will cover various potential scenarios for the 2020/21 academic year.
-Many campuses will be open, but hybrid learning will take place, with face-to-face tuition and digital lectures and seminars allowing social distancing guidelines to be followed.
+UK universities are currently making plans that will cover all potential scenarios for the coming academic year.
+Many campuses will be open, but hybrid learning will continue to take place when required, with face-to-face tuition and digital lectures and seminars allowing social distancing guidelines to be followed.

-UK universities and SI-UK are accepting applications as normal in preparation for the Autumn 2020 intake.
+UK universities and SI-UK are accepting applications as normal in preparation for January and September intake.

-There will be no changes to how scholarships are allocated and many UK universities are currently finalising revised scholarship plans for 2020/21 entry.
+There will be no changes to how scholarships are allocated and many UK universities are currently finalising revised scholarship plans for future entry.